wp-plugins/connections/README.txt

 Yes it is.
 Connections Business Directory comes with many user supplied translations.
 We use Transifex to manage translations.
 This service make it easy for us manage and easy for you to translate.
 To read more, see [this page](http://connections-pro.com/documentation/connections/translation/).

 == Changelog ==

+= 8.2.2 03/16/2015 =
+* TWEAK: Move third party js libraries from assets folder to the vendor folder.
+* TWEAK: Move the jQuery qTip CSS from the assets folder to the vendor folder.
+* TWEAK: Update css/js paths to the vendor folder.
+* TWEAK: Use grunt-contrib-uglify to minify the JS files.
+* BUG: The select that add the `sort_column` needs to be part of the query when performing a random query so the query will not fail when filtering by character.
+* BUG: When updated meta by ID, the value should be unslashed.
+* BUG: The geocode should not be shown on the frontend.
+* BUG: No need to runt the category description thru __().
+* BUG: No need to runt the bio thru __().
+* BUG: No need to runt the notes thru __().
+* I18N: Add missing text domains.
+* I18N: Fix misspelled text domains.
+* I18N: Update MO files.
+* I18N: Ignore the connections-en_US.mo file.
+* I18N: Include the Arabic translation.
+* I18N: Include the Thai translation.
+* OTHER: Add Grunt to .gitignore.
+* OTHER: Update Eclipse in .gitignore.
+* OTHER: Update Sublime Text in .gitignore.
+* OTHER: Change phpStorm comment header in .gitignore.
+* OTHER: Change PO File comment header to i18n and move connections.mo to be under it.
+* OTHER: Add a Misc section in .gitignore.
+* OTHER: Change the Misc comment header to Dreamweaver.
+* OTHER: Remove several unnecessary sections from .gitignore.
+* OTHER: Add Transifex to .gitignore.
+* OTHER: Add package.json for Node.js.
+* OTHER: Add Gruntfile.js.
+* OTHER: Ignore the `build` folder.
+* OTHER: Minor readme.txt changes.
+* OTHER: Initial readme.md commit.
+* OTHER: Add grunt-uglify to package.json.
+* OTHER: Add minify-js to grunt tasks.
+* OTHER: Add grunt-autoprefixer to package.json.
+* OTHER: Add prefix-css task to grunt.
+* OTHER: Add grunt-contrib-cssmin to package.json.
+* OTHER: Add minify-css task to grunt.
+* OTHER: Clean up grunt syntax to be uniform.
+* OTHER: More complete package.json file with a config key to be used in the Gruntfile.js.
+* OTHER: Update many of the tasks to use the variable from the config key in the package.json file.

 = 8.2.1 03/03/2015 =
 * BUG: Fixed Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM fatal error with PHP 5.2.x.